-We performed an initial screen to determine which of the Drosophila Rab proteins is involved in early developmental processes.
-Either GDP dissociation-deficient, dominant-negative (DN) or GTPase-deficient, constitutively active (CA) Rab proteins were expressed in embryos and scored under oil for tissue-level defects in early embryonic development (Fig. S1).
-From this screen, we found that expression of Rab8 DN produces the strongest disruption of early embryogenesis and resulted in embryos with an uneven epithelium and a loss of later gastrulation movements (data not shown), suggesting that Rab8 is required in early morphological processes.
+We performed an initial screen to determine which of the Drosophila Rab proteins were involved in early developmental processes.
+Either GDP-dissociation deficient, dominant negative (DN) or GTPase deficient, constitutively active (CA) Rab proteins were expressed in embryos and scored under oil for tissue-level defects in early embryonic development (Supplemental Fig. 1).
+From this screen, we found that expression of Rab8 DN produce the strongest disruption of early embryogenesis and resulted in embryos with an uneven epithelium and a loss of later gastrulation movements (data not shown), suggesting that Rab8 is required in early morphological processes.

 These results led us to examine the dynamics of Rab8 in early embryos.
-Embryos expressing YFP:Rab8 driven from a genomic Rab8-Gal4 were imaged using a spinning disk microscope.
-Prior to the movement of nuclei to the embryonic periphery at cycle 10, Rab8 exists in large, relatively static puncta (Movie 1).
-However, once furrow formation is initiated in the syncytial divisions, Rab8 displays striking behaviors (Fig. 1A, Movie 2).
-As the syncytial cycle proceeds, Rab8 puncta become more numerous (Fig. 1A,A').
-Rab8 then transitions to an association with the plasma membrane, and the cytoplasmic punctate population becomes depleted (Fig. 1A").
-The association with the cell periphery is rapid and occurs within a few minutes (Fig. 1A-A"), which then persists through the remainder of the division cycle (Fig. 1A").
+Embryos expressing YFP:Rab8 driven from a genomic Rab8-Gal4 were imaged using a spinning disc microscope.
+Prior to the movement of nuclei to the embryonic periphery at cycle 10, Rab8 exists in small, relatively static, puncta (Movie S1).
+However, once furrow formation is initiated in the syncytial divisions, Rab8 displays striking behaviors (Fig. 1A, Movie S2).
+As the syncytial cycle proceeds, Rab8 puncta become more numerous (Fig. 1A-A').
+Rab8 then transitions to an association with the plasma membrane, and the cytoplasmic punctate population becomes depleted (Fig. 1A'').
+The association with the cell periphery is rapid and occurs within a few minutes (Fig. 1A-A''), which then persists through the remainder of the division cycle (Fig. 1A''').